ceblan/Howto-LXC/README.md

 5. How to tar a container to share it to other machine

+    1. Stop the container

+            sudo lxc-stop -n DEBIAN-12

+    2. Tar the container directory

+            cd /var/lib/lxc
+            tar --numeric-owner -cvjf DEBIAN-12-1_fs.tar.bz2 DEBIAN-12-1

+6. How to untar shared container

+    1. Tar the container directory

+            cd /var/lib/lxc
+            tar --numeric-owner -xvjf DEBIAN-12-1_fs.tar.bz2

+7. How to copy/clone a container

+    1. Stop the container

+            sudo lxc-stop -n DEBIAN-12

+    2.  copy container DEBIAN-12 a DEBIAN-12-copy

+            sudo lxc-copy -n DEBIAN-12 -N DEBIAN-12-copy

+8.  **Ansible** playbook that performs all previous task on host your host.

-    Below there is an Ansible playbook that sets up the MATRIX container (lxc) on the host **tsc-host-1**, performing all the tasks you've outlined:
+    Below there is an Ansible playbook that sets up the EMACS30 container (lxc) on the host **tsc-host-1**, performing all the tasks you've outlined:

         ---
-            - name: Set up LXC container for a MATRIX
+            - name: Set up LXC container for a EMACS30
               hosts: pindaro # here should be tsc-host-1 instead
               become: yes
               vars_files:
                 - vars.yml
               #vars:
-              #  DEST: MATRIX  # remove this line if "--extra-vars "DEST=MATRIX" is passed when calling ansible-playbook
+              #  DEST: EMACS30  # remove this line if "--extra-vars "DEST=EMACS30" is passed when calling ansible-playbook

               tasks:
                 - name: Install LXC